 An Ombudsman may provide assistance to ensure that all facility residents receive respectful and competent care.
 Federal and state authority mandates ombudsmen to identify, investigate and resolve complaints made by, or on behalf of, residents.
 Volunteers become certified ombudsmen upon completion of a three-month internship, through which they receive 36 hours of initial training.
 Ombudsmen are required to take 18 hours of continuing education each year during their service.

 Volunteers play a critical role in the success of the North Central Texas Area Agency on Aging Ombudsman Program.

-The North Central Texas Area Agency on Aging serves a population that is growing in diversity.
-It seeks volunteers who speak both English and Spanish.
+North Central Texas Area Agency on Aging serves a population that is growing in diversity.
+It seeks volunteers who speak languages other than English, including--but not limited to--Spanish.